bakerkretzmar/movements-of-movements/content/collections/pages/home.md

       -
         type: text
         text: ' to the editor and contributors, arrange book-related events, and learn more about the individual volumes.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        marks:
+          -
+            type: italic
+        text: 'This site is always going to be work-in-progress, but at the moment it is also still under construction.
+So don’t mind the blank spaces, we’ll be filling them in soon!'
 ---